Broadwell hires Washington PR firm to deal with Petraeus scandal

-CHARLOTTE, North Carolina (Reuters) - Paula Broadwell, the biographer whose affair with former CIA chief David Petraeus led to his resignation, has hired a high-profile Washington communications firm, Glover Park Group, to represent her, a source familiar with the arrangement said on Monday.
+CHARLOTTE, N.C., Nov 19 (Reuters) - Paula Broadwell, the biographer whose affair with former CIA chief David Petraeus led to his resignation, has hired a high-profile Washington communications firm, Glover Park Group, to represent her, a source familiar with the arrangement said on Monday.

 Glover Park’s consultants include well-known names such as Dee Dee Myers, who served as White House press secretary during President Bill Clinton’s first term.